Kyle Flanagan (rugby league)

-Kyle Flanagan (born 15 September 1998) is an Australian professional rugby league footballer who plays as a and halfback for the St. George Illawarra Dragons in the National Rugby League.
+Kyle Flanagan (born 15 September 1998) is an Australian professional rugby league footballer who plays as a and for the St. George Illawarra Dragons in the National Rugby League.

 He previously played for the Cronulla-Sutherland Sharks, Sydney Roosters and the Canterbury-Bankstown Bulldogs in the NRL.

 Background

 Kyle Flanagan was born in Sydney, New South Wales, Australia on 15 September 1998.
-He is the son of St George Coach Shane Flanagan.
+He is the son of former St. George Illawarra coach Shane Flanagan.

 Career

 2018

 In Round 24 of the 2018 NRL season, Flanagan made his NRL debut under the coaching of his father in the Sharks' 38–12 win over the Newcastle Knights.
 On 23 September 2018, Flanagan played for Newtown in the Intrust Super Premiership NSW grand final defeat against Canterbury.

 2019

 In Round 13 of the 2019 NRL season, Flanagan scored 18 individual points which included a try and seven goals as Cronulla defeated Parramatta 42-22 at Shark Park.

 On 22 July 2019, Flanagan signed a two-year deal to join the Sydney Roosters starting in the 2020 NRL season.